rolancon/7cal/README.md

     +0-01/13-1/4-7

+In another example, let's divide the year in 4 quarters (or 'seasons'):

+    +0-1/4-01/13-7

 ### Time, msecs and annot notation

 The time is expressed in a similar manner as the date, although times are 0-index based.
 The time is a day divided up to a second.
 The first second of the (first) day is: